przhu/przhu.github.io/_posts/2012-08-26-sharing-memory-using-mach-part-of-os-x.md

 Firstly I prepare memory using `mach_vm_allocate` and then call `mach_make_memory_entry_64` to create a memory entry with allocated area and create a semaphore.
-Next, name the memory entry and semaphore via bootstrap server.
+Next, name the memory entry and semaphore via bootstrap server (deprecated, for sample purpose).
 Fork the child and use `mach_vm_map` to map the memory entry in the child process.
 Now compare the memory inherited via fork (COW!) and the memory shared explictly.
 Then I try to verify the writing.
 Finally I verify whether the parent process